 Powerful earthquakes off Japan's west coast prompt tsunami warnings

-A series of powerful earthquakes off central Japan's west coast damaged homes and prompted tsunami warnings Monday and residents were urged to seek higher ground.
-The Japan Meterological Agency (JMA) said the Noto region, on the western side of Japan's main island of Honshu, was hit by a rapid series of quakes — about 20 in total — starting with a 5.7 magnitude temblor at 4:06 p.m. local time.
+A series of powerful earthquakes off central Japan's west coast damaged homes, started a fire, prompted tsunami warnings and left tens of thousands without power Monday as residents were urged to seek higher ground.
+The Japan Meterological Agency said the Noto region, on the western side of Japan's main island of Honshu, was hit by a rapid series of quakes — about 20 in total — starting with a 5.7 magnitude temblor at 4:06 p.m. local time.

 That was followed by a major 7.6-magnitude quake just four minutes later, then a 6.1 magnitude temblor at 4:18 p.m., a 4.5 magnitude one at 4:23 p.m., a 4.6 magnitude quake at 4:29 p.m., and a 4.8 magnitude quake at 4:32.

-The first tsunami waves, around four feet high, hit Ishikawa prefecture's Wajima port about an hour after the quakes struck, and there were warnings of more tsunami, possibly as high as 16 feet, yet to come in Ishikawa.
-The "major tsunami warning" issued immediately after the powerful quakes was later downgraded to a tsunami warning, however.
+The first tsunami waves, around 4 feet high, hit Ishikawa prefecture's Wajima port about an hour after the quakes struck.
+The "major tsunami warning" issued immediately after the powerful quakes — meaning waves of up to 16 feet — was later downgraded to a tsunami warning, but officials warned people not to try going home, with waves of up to 3 meters (10 feet) anticipated.

+Government spokesman Yoshimasa Hayashi stressed that it was critical for people in coastal areas to get away from the oncoming tsunami.

+"Every minute counts.
+Please evacuate to a safe area immediately," he said.

 Presenters on the national broadcaster NHK urged people in the region to leave everything behind and move quickly to higher ground.